USS Marcus Island: Design and description

 One 5 in/38 caliber dual-purpose gun was mounted on the stern.
 Anti-aircraft defense was provided by eight Bofors 40 mm anti-aircraft guns in single mounts, as well as twelve Oerlikon 20 mm cannons, which were mounted around the perimeter of the deck.
 By the end of the war, Casablanca-class carriers had been modified to carry thirty 20 mm cannons, and the number of Bofors 40 mm guns had been doubled to sixteen, by putting them into twin mounts.
 These modifications were in response to increasing casualties due to kamikaze attacks.
 Although Casablanca-class escort carriers were designed to function with a crew of 860 and an embarked squadron of 50 to 56, the exigencies of wartime often necessitated the inflation of the crew count.
 Casablanca-class escort carriers were designed to carry 27 aircraft, but the hangar deck could accommodate more.
 During the Mariana and Palau Islands campaign, Marcus Island carried 16 FM-2 Wildcat fighters and 12 TBM-1C Avenger torpedo bombers for a total of 28 aircraft.
 At the beginning of the Philippines campaign, she carried 17 FM-2 Wildcats and 12 TBM-1C Avengers for a total of 29 aircraft.
 During the Battle of Mindoro, she carried 24 FM-2 Wildcats and 9 TBM-1C Avengers for a total of 33 aircraft.
 This increase in fighter capabilities was due to the threat of kamikaze attacks.
 During the Invasion of Lingayen Gulf, she carried 26 FM-2 Wildcats and 9 TBM-1C Avengers for a total of 35 aircraft.
 By the Battle of Okinawa, she carried 20 FM-2 Wildcats, 11 TBM-3 Avengers, and a TBM-3P photo-reconnaissance plane for a total of 32 aircraft.

 Construction

 Her construction was awarded to Kaiser Shipbuilding Company, Vancouver, Washington, under a Maritime Commission contract, on 18 June 1942.
 She was laid down on 15 September 1943 under the name Kanalku Bay, under Frank Knox's directive naming escort carriers for "sounds, bays, and islands".
 She was laid down as MC hull 1114, the twenty-third of a series of fifty Casablanca-class escort carriers.
 On 6 November 1943, she was renamed to Marcus Island as part of a modified convention that set escort carriers to be named after "sounds, bays, and islands, and famous American battles".
 She was launched on 16 December 1943; sponsored by Mrs. S.L.
-LaHache; transferred to the Navy and commissioned at Astoria, Oregon on 26 January 1944, with Captain Charles F. Greber in command.
+LaHache; transferred to the Navy and commissioned at Astoria, Oregon on 26 January 1944.